John Biddle (yachting cinematographer): Yachting cinematographer

 In the 1950s, Biddle spent several years working as an engineer while snapping wedding and baby photos on the side.
 His father would have liked him to enter the family insurance business, Biddle, Bishop and Smith (now named Biddle & Company), but John saw a different path.
-After watching a John Jay skiing film, he imagined himself doing the same thing with sailing.
-The following June he embarked on the 1956 Bermuda Race aboard cousin Charles Wharton's 51-foot cutter, Souvenir with his film camera along.
-He combined that footage with three other pieces he shot that summer, and booked himself into yacht clubs for his first lecture-show.
+After watching a John Jay skiing film, he imagined himself doing the same but with sailing.
+The following June he embarked on the 1956 Bermuda Race aboard his cousin, Charles Wharton's, 51-foot cutter, Souvenir, bringing along his film camera to capture the event.
+He combined that footage with three other pieces he shot that summer and would later booked himself into yacht clubs for his first lecture-show.

 For over four decades, Biddle shot films of dinghy races, Tall Ships events and everything in between.
 Over seventy types of boats were shown in his documentary-style presentations.
 16 mm Bell and Howell in hand, he filmed 130 feet off the deck of square-riggers and fifteen feet underwater.
 He filmed from Greenland down to the Islands, from Greece to New Zealand.
-He shot ocean races like the Fastnet Race, classic sailing regattas like the Friendship Sloop Regatta, cruises, celebrations, native fishboat races, small boat races.
+He shot ocean races like the Fastnet Race, sailing regattas such as the Friendship Sloop Regatta, cruises, celebrations, native fishboat races, small boat races.
 To capture viewable images on the rolling, bouncy seas, he used (and later marketed) what he called the Biddlestick – a monopod-like stick which he attached to his movie cameras, allowing him to hold onto deck stays while keeping the camera steady.

 In addition to his annual show, Biddle made promotional films for boat manufacturers and sailboat classes, filmed a five-episode TV series for Mercury Marine called "Let’s Go Boating" narrated by Lloyd Bridges, and occasionally filmed for private clients.

 Introducing one of his shows, "And away we go to..."

 Lecturer

-Each year, Biddle would film three to four events in the summer months, edit the mile of film into a 90-minute presentation in the fall, write a script for same, have music pulled for the film and edit the music to fit.
-In winter, he would begin a five-month tour of the United States, Canada, Bermuda, the Caribbean (and occasionally Europe and Australia) where he would present his films in person as many as 100 times, primarily at yacht clubs.
-For many of Biddle's audience, his show presented the only opportunity to see the highlights of the past year's sailing events.
-One of the great attractions was his ability to catch the amusing and exhilarating aspects of sailing, not only on film, but in his quick-witted, dry-humored delivery peppered with terms like "callapso flapitis", referring to frantic moments on the boat.
+Each year, Biddle filmed three to four events during the summer months and edited the footage into a 90-minute presentation in the fall.
+He also wrote the accompanying script, selected music, and edited it to align with the film.
+During the winter, he embarked on a five-month tour across the United States, Canada, Bermuda, the Caribbean (and occasionally Europe and Australia) where he delivered up to 100 in-person presentations, primarily at yacht clubs.
+For many audience members, these presentations provided a rare opportunity to view highlights from the previous year’s sailing events.
+A key feature of his work was his ability to capture both the dynamic and lighthearted elements of sailing, conveyed not only through film but also through his concise, understated narration, which often included humorous expressions such as “callapso flapitis” to describe moments of confusion on board.
 Biddle was his own production company, performing the tasks of: contact agent, scheduler, publicist, copywriter, photo developer, poster designer, accountant, cinematographer, film editor, scriptwriter, music editor, driver, porter, set-up man and performer.